darrenldl/sandboxing/README.md

 This sandboxing suite primarily targets desktop use, but may include assets for server use

+The scripts and files in this repo are designed to be readily usable on most systems

+- You only have to install OCaml toolchain if you want to develop upon the generator

 Basics

 - Private home for programs